 Frequently Asked Questions:

 Is this a faith-based training?
-No. The training we provide on May 6 is based on Trust-based Relational Intervention which is an evidence-based trauma-informed care training.
+No. The training we provide on October 14 is based on Trust-based Relational Intervention which is an evidence-based trauma-informed care training.
 There are no requirements to attend a church or be of a religious preference to be a part of this babysitting certification.

 Who will need a TB test?
 Anyone left alone with the child or who has consistent interaction with the child must have a TB test.